jtauber is currently certified at Master level.

 Notes:

-I'm Chief Scientist at mValent and an original participant in the XML activity at the W3C.
+I'm CTO at mValent and an original participant in the XML activity at the W3C.
 I wrote the first open source implementation of XSL-FOs, FOP (which I donated to Apache); started the first open source implementation of UDDI, jUDDI; a Python implementation of the XML schema language TREX, PyTREX; and am co-developer of Redfoot, an RDF application framework.

 Email: jtauber@jtauber.com